Firmsconsulting

 “Shirley is easy to work with and people like her”.

-People who are friendly sometimes try to be “liked” too much, and at the expense of providing good advice.
-Good advice is not always popular or well received and they may unwilling to do this.
 Usually it is a subconscious style and they don’t even know it is happening.
 Either way, you do not benefit.
 You want a mentor who has demonstrated real success in the business, is respected for those skills and will push you to reach your potential rather than make you feel good about yourself.

 It is best to find a mentor who is not involved in your business unit.
 Your mentor must not be involved with you on a day-to-day basis.
 They must be able to offer a fresh perspective and this is not possible if they work with you on a daily basis.
-Furthermore, someone who is not in your department is unlikely to feel threatened by your rise or feel conflicted when providing advice to you.

 Do not pick mentors based on their so-called “political” networks in the business.
 Whether you like it or not, you are too new to the business to understand the “in-crowd” nor can you trust a co-workers judgement on this.
 Remember that political “parties” come and go, even in business.
 It is better to operate outside this circle.